rhaendel/kotlin-advent-of-code/README.md

 that.
 I try to us a programming style matching to the problem.
 Sometimes that's more functional, sometimes it's object oriented or even procedural if that's more expressive in a situation.

+## File Template

+There is a file template for IntelliJ IDEA that creates...

+* A new source file containing a main function and an initial implementation of [`AdventOfCode`](src/main/kotlin/de/ronny_h/aoc/AdventOfCode.kt)
+* An empty text file in [resources](src/main/resources) for the day's puzzle input
+* A test class in the test source set containing assertions for part one and two

+**Using the template**

+In IntelliJ IDEA, in the the [source directory](src)'s context menu, choose:

+`New > Advent of Code`

 ## Kotlin Resources

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: